hypersoft/pointer-stack/README.md

 #### Protection
-Sometimes you need a pointer to a pointer, since we have these, we need a reference counted way to prevent the stack from growing and shrinking.
-Reallocation sometimes transfers the stack data to a new location.
+Sometimes you need a pointer to a pointer, since we have these, we need a reference counted way to prevent the PointerStack from growing and shrinking.
+Reallocation sometimes transfers the PointerStack data to a new location.
 Whenever, a stack is limited, lock/unlock, essentially "do nothing", unless the, stack becomes, "unlimited".

    00. pointer\_stack_lock